aroute/accoutrement/docs/intro.md

 :::warning

-You must wait few minutes here.
+You must wait at least two minutes here before proceeding forward.
+Check your clock.

 :::